azzaouiyazid/azzaouiyazid/README.md

 a Passionate Software engineer student  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> originally from Morocco.

-- :telescope: Second Year Software engineer Student at Zhejiang University of technology (ZJUT) based in Hangzhou , China .
+- :telescope: third Year Software engineer Student at Zhejiang University of technology (ZJUT) based in Hangzhou , China .

 - :seedling: My current focus is on the Front-end developpement universe, and I am currently studying the Odin Project course in my spare time with the goal of becoming a Front-end developer .